If your repository includes a

 Make sure the project’s public SSH key (from the General settings page) has access to the submodule repository.
 See how to provide access to other repositories if you’re not sure how to achieve this.

-Make sure the submodule is referenced via a SSH based URL (e.g.
+Make sure the submodule is referenced via an SSH-based URL (for example

 email@example.com:codeship/documentation.git).
-If you reference the submodule via a HTTPS based URL (e.g.
+If you reference the submodule via an HTTPS based URL (for example

 https://github.com/codeship/documentation.git), the git client will ask for authentication credentials during the build and run into a timeout (as you can’t provide them).

 See the git documentation on Git Submodules for more information on working with submodules.